-There are a few limitations as not all banking services are available through apps at the moment, with mobile-only banks unlikely to offer the full range of services available through traditional banks such as loans, mortgage options, and insurance.
-Mobile banking in the UK is also reliant on good WiFi coverage, which can be a problem in some rural and remote areas.
+There are a few limitations.
+Not all banking services are available through apps at the moment, with mobile-only banks unlikely to offer the full range of services available through traditional banks such as loans, mortgage options, and insurance.
+Mobile banking in the UK is also reliant on good Wi-Fi coverage, which can be a problem in some rural and remote areas.
 However, in general, internet coverage in the UK is of good quality.

 Mobile payments in the UK

-Similar to mobile banking, mobile payments in the UK have become more common in recent years, although not at the same pace as in some other European countries.
+Similar to mobile banking, mobile payments in the UK have become more common in recent years.
 A 2018 report by PwC showed that 53% of UK study respondents used their mobile device for their last bill payment, which was higher than the European average of 40% and ahead of countries such as Germany, France, and Spain, but behind the Netherlands and Belgium.
 This lower take-up rate has been put down to the popularity of contactless debit card payments in the UK.

 There are various different mobile payment providers in the UK.
-Banks and building societies in the UK use systems such as Paym, which enables users to transfer payments to other individuals using mobile numbers rather than bank account details.
-Several big companies have mobile payment systems, or “mobile wallets”, which can be linked to bank accounts and installed on smart devices.
+Banks and building societies in the UK use systems such as Paym.
+This enables users to transfer payments to other individuals using mobile numbers rather than bank account details.
+Several big companies have mobile payment systems, or mobile wallets, which can be linked to bank accounts and installed on smart devices.
 Popular providers in the UK are Apple Pay, Google Pay, Samsung Pay, PayPal, and Amazon Pay.

 How to open a mobile bank account in the UK

-Opening a mobile bank account in the UK with a traditional bank
+Opening a mobile bank account with a traditional bank

 The process for opening a mobile account with a standard bank varies depending on whether or not you already have a traditional account with the bank and are registered for online banking.